Your Search for Finding Purrfect Cat Names Is Now Over

 When it comes to sound, Lana points out that “cats usually respond to a shorter name, as they are able to absorb it more quickly.”
 According to Lana, cat’s respond best to names that have a long “e,” which she attributes to the similar sound found in the cat’s natural form of communication: the meow.
 If you have a multiple cat household, Lana suggests naming each cat with “distinctively different sounding names, because when cats get older, their hearing can become compromised and they may be confused.”
 Lana emphasizes the importance of finding a cat name that you like and that your cat responds to because you will be using this name for a long time.

-Once you choose a cat name for your new pet, the next step is training them to respond to it.
+Once you choose a cat name for your new pet, the next step is training them with cat treats to respond to it.
 Greenies Feline Oven Roasted Dental Cat Treats are perfect for any type of training; all you need to do is feed your new cat a treat whenever you use his name.